malva-ot/nomo/README.md

 And so we can hope that the current common schema may be superseded in the future by a more effective choice of delimiting characters, when the simple fact of keyboard layout or other input methods makes it easier for humans to express them.

-By defining the identifier primitives and comparison relations independent of any particular serialization method, the nomo standard allows humans to make different serialization choices over time while maintaining backwards compatibility so that serializations under differing or obsolete schemas are still easy to process.
+By defining the identifier primitives and comparison relations independent of any particular serialization method, the nomo standard allows humans to make different serialization choices over time while maintaining backwards compatibility, or at least intelligibility, so that serializations under differing or obsolete schemas are still easy to process.

 #### 3.1.6 Platform independence